Whether they use marijuana for recreational or medicinal purposes, people can develop withdrawal symptoms when they stop using it.

 Some

-Marijuana is the name for dried extracts from the plant Cannabis sativa.
+Cannabis is the name for dried extracts from the plant Cannabis sativa.
 This plant contains delta-9-tetrahydrocannabinol (THC), and terpenes, with THC contributing to the primary psychoactive effects associated with marijuana use.

-Using marijuana regularly means that the brain and body get used to a regular supply of THC.
+Using weed regularly means that the brain and body get used to a regular supply of THC.
 When this supply is stopped, the body takes some time to adjust to not having it.
 This causes uncomfortable physical and psychological withdrawal symptoms.

 The mood difficulties and physical discomforts of withdrawal peak in the first week of quitting and

-Though the physical effects of marijuana withdrawal will stop after the drug has left a person’s system, the psychological symptoms can last longer.
+Though the physical effects of withdrawal will stop after the drug has left a person’s system, the psychological symptoms can last longer.

 Each year in the U.S.,